Can I vape Hash in my Dry Herb Vaporizer?

 It’s important to keep your dry herb vaporizer clean if you want it to work effectively for as long as possible.
 This is especially true when vaping hash.
 When hash reaches high temperatures, it’ll melt and oils can run.
 This can leave your expensive vaporizer with a sticky oven.

 The best way to clean your vape is with a specially designed solution.
-You can pick up a large bottle here!
+You can pick up some cleaning wipes here!

 #2 Create a protective layer in your vaporizer's oven